Real Boom: 85% in NCR bought 1st home, 65% in MMR upgraded post Covid

-New Delhi, May 27 (IANS) The pandemic has brought forth many contrasting trends in the country's two major real estate hotspots -- National Capital Region (NCR) and the Mumbai Metropolitan Region (MMR).
+New Delhi: The pandemic has brought forth many contrasting trends in the country's two major real estate hotspots -- National Capital Region (NCR) and the Mumbai Metropolitan Region (MMR).

 An Anarock report showed that out of the total housing sales in NCR (nearly 21,750 units) and MMR (around 47,140 units) took place in the nine months between July 2020 and March 2021.